 Contact Brody Law Firm | (404) 577-9557

 If both participants are two consenting adults, this is not a problem.
 But if one or both of the participants are minors, then the conversation could become unlawful if it becomes sexually explicit.
-Sexting, while very common, can cross a line, lead to serious accusations, and even potential criminal charges, requiring an experienced sexting with a minor attorney.
+Sexting, while very common, can cross a line, lead to serious accusations, and even potential criminal charges, requiring an experienced attorney

 “Sexting,” is the practice of sending sexually suggestive or explicit messages, photos, and videos.
 Between adults, this practice is entirely lawful.
 Consenting adults are free to engage in whatever sexual and intimate practices they choose.
 However, sexting becomes illegal when it involves a minor.

 When a minor is involved in sexting, whether that minor sent or received nude photos or explicit messages, consent is not a factor.
 An adult accused of a sexting-related crime cannot defend themselves by saying the minor consented to the activity.

 Even if this is true, Georgia’s age of consent is 16 years old.
 Any minor who is 15 years or younger is not legally capable of giving consent to sexual activity.
 And under some Georgia sex crime laws, certain unlawful activity with a minor under 18 years old can lead to charges as well.

 The creation, possession, and distribution of child pornography is prohibited pursuant to O.C.G.A. §16-12-100, Georgia’s sexual exploitation of children statute.

 It is also illegal for anyone to knowingly employ, use, persuade, induce, entice, or coerce any minor to engage in or help anyone else engage in any sexually explicit conduct for the purpose of producing any visual medium depicting such conduct.
 In other words, it is illegal to text a minor and induce that minor to send you pictures or videos of themselves nude or performing sexually explicit conduct.